 Without the express, written permission of Zócalo, petitioning for any cause, or soliciting or causing the sale of any merchandise or service.

-Zócalo does not permit patrons to enter into any Venue carrying oversized (as determined by Zócalo) bags, luggage, sacks, etc. All oversized belongings must be checked with Zócalo staff.
+Zócalo does not permit patrons to enter into any Venue carrying bags, luggage, sacks, etc., that cannot be easily held on a patron’s lap.
+All oversized belongings must be checked with Zócalo staff.
 Patrons must pick up their checked belongings from Zócalo staff immediately following the Event.

 No patron at any Event retains any privacy or intellectual property right in anything of the patron’s appearance, speech, or other behavior at the Event that Zócalo causes to be recorded for rebroadcast.